What is a semen analysis?

 There is no known risk to a semen analysis.

 What do the results mean?

-- White blood cells, which may be a sign of an infection
+- White blood cells (leukocytes) in sperm may be a sign that an infection is affecting your fertility.

 Learn more about laboratory tests, reference ranges, and understanding results.